ravi-rajakumar/Zombie-Simulator/README.md

 - Eradicating the zombies
 - Minimizing human casualties

-Currently it experimentally implements mathematically modeling of the following behaviors:
+It experimentally implements mathematical modeling of the following behaviors:

 - Herding
 - Queueing